India’s Allocation and Disbursement of Funds: Key Insights with Focus on India’s Immediate Neighbouring Countries

 India's Allocation and Disbursement of Funds: Key Insights with Focus on India's Immediate Neighbouring Countries

-Introduction
+1. Introduction

+As an emerging global power, India has been actively engaging with various countries through development partnerships, especially in Asia and Africa.
+These partnerships often involve providing grants and loans to foster economic development, infrastructure improvement, and capacity building.
+India’s development partnership is rooted in the principle of South-South cooperation, which emphasizes mutual benefit and solidarity among developing countries.
+Through grants and loans, India seeks to support socio-economic development, enhance regional stability, and build long-lasting diplomatic relations.
 Grants are non-repayable funds India provides to recipient countries for specific development projects.
 These projects often focus on areas such as education, healthcare, infrastructure, and capacity building.
-Loans provided by India, often through its Export-Import Bank (Exim Bank), are typically concessional, meaning they are offered at lower interest rates and with longer repayment periods compared to commercial loans.
+Loans provided by India, often through its Export-Import Bank (Exim Bank), are typically concessional, meaning these are usually offered at lower interest rates and with longer repayment periods compared to commercial loans.
 These loans are aimed at large-scale infrastructure projects, such as roads, railways, and power plants, which are crucial for economic growth and development.

 India’s foreign policy significantly emphasizes strengthening bilateral relations, promoting regional stability, enhancing soft power, and advancing economic interests through development assistance.
-By supporting development projects in partner countries, India fosters goodwill and fortifies bilateral ties to create the foundation for long-term cooperation.
+By supporting development projects with partner countries, India fosters goodwill and fortifies bilateral ties to create the foundation for long-term cooperation.
 Additionally, contributing to the economic development of neighbouring and partner countries promotes regional stability, which aligns with India’s strategic interests.
 This approach also bolsters India’s soft power, portraying it as a responsible and benevolent global player on the international stage.
 Furthermore, offering loans and grants provides opportunities for Indian companies to engage in overseas projects, thereby promoting India’s economic interests abroad.
 This multifaceted strategy not only benefits the recipient nations but also enhances India’s diplomatic and economic influence globally.

+Funds allocated refers to the amount of money that has been earmarked or set aside for a specific project or purpose.
+Allocation is an initial step where the financial resources are identified and reserved but not necessarily transferred or utilized.
+For example, India may allocate $100 million for a healthcare project in Africa.
 Funds disbursed is the actual amount of money that has been released and spent on the project.
 Disbursement occurs after the allocation and is contingent upon the progress of the project, compliance with conditions, and completion of necessary administrative procedures.
 In the same example, out of the $100 million allocated, only $60 million may have been disbursed if that is the amount required for the project’s current phase.
+The distinction between funds allocated and funds disbursed is significant because it highlights the gap between commitment and execution.
+Allocated funds indicate the level of commitment from the donor, while disbursed funds reflect the actual implementation and impact of the assistance.

 Fig: 1